-- The sensors are blocked. - The traction control system (TCS) or electronic stability control system has activated or been disabled. - No traffic or other objects are being detected. - There is a fault in the system.
+- The sensors are blocked. - The Traction Control System (TCS) or electronic stability control system has activated or been disabled. - There is no traffic or other objects to detect. - There is a fault in the system.

-A message will appear on the DIC indicating that cruise is disengaging.

-The ACC active symbol will not be displayed when ACC is no longer active.
+A message indicating that the cruise is disengaging will appear on the DIC and the ACC active symbol will not be displayed when ACC is no longer active.